Yashika-28/skillswap/README.md

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
-Feel free to check out the [issues page](https://github.com/your-username/skillswap/issues) if you want to contribute.
+Feel free to check out the [issues page](https://github.com/Yashika-28/skillswap/issues) if you want to contribute.

 ## 📝 License
 This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/Yashika-28/skillswap/blob/main/LICENSE) file for more information.